Booing, Nazi salutes and rioting at Lansdowne Road as the Republic of Ireland play England.

 Both the Gardaí and the FAI have questions to answer.
 Why were the Irish fans mixed in with the English fans?
 Were the security arrangements adequate?
 What about the Garda presence at the match?

-Charlie Bird talks to supporters Alan Hunter, Brian Doody and Brian Murphy about their experiences at the event.
+Supporters Alan Hunter, Brian Doody and Brian Murphy talk about their experiences at the game.
 Sean Connolly, Chief Executive of the FAI, says that the organisation will be carrying out its own full internal investigation of what happened.

 England Fans at Lansdowne Road (1995)